Want to Improve Your Current CRM System or Migrate to a New Solution

-But despite walking through so much transformation and having so much experience under the belt, one thing remained unchanged: Ascendix is still led with the same enthusiasm and extreme dedication to their clients like it was 26 years ago.
+But despite walking through so much transformation and having so much experience under the belt, one thing remained unchanged: Ascendix is still led with the same enthusiasm and extreme dedication to their clients as it was 26 years ago.

 In 2022 we’ve achieved a new level of Salesforce partnership.
 We became a Salesforce Ridge (Silver) Partner and AppExchange Crest Partner.
-And we are not going to stop on this and expand our expertise.
+And we are not going to stop on this but expand our expertise.

 Having 25 years of CRM consulting experience, Wes has been on multiple advisory boards for CRM applications over the years including Salesforce, Dynamics 365, and no less than 10 other CRM platforms.
 Wes is a frequent guest of podcasts, speaker, and author of posts on CRM topics.

-Do you want to move to a new CRM platform, develop a custom solution or need help upgrading and optimising your current CRM software?
+Do you want to move to a new CRM platform, develop a custom solution, or need help upgrading and optimising your current CRM software?
 Our CRM consultancy will help!